edHelper.com

 By Jennifer Kenny

 1 Cassie had an adorable little brother named Brian.
 He was almost two years old.
 Normally, Brian was playful and happy.
-Today, however, he was not too happy.
+Today, however, he was not happy.
 In fact, he was miserable.
 He was fussy, had a fever, couldn't sleep, and was frantically pulling on his right ear.

 3 At the office, the pediatrician examined Brian.
 "Mrs. Barnes," Dr. Siegel said.
 "You were right.
 Brian has a middle ear infection again.
+He's had far too many of them, and the fluid is not clearing up.
 It's time I sent you to an ear, nose, and throat specialist.
-He's had far too many of them and the fluid is not clearing up.
 I'm going to recommend ear tube surgery for him.
 This special doctor will conduct a more substantial hearing test because I am concerned about his hearing and speech, too."

 4 "That's awful!"
 Cassie yelled.